-- a.
+a.
 Date.
-OS Sheet 52/04-A and 52/05-A were published in 1948. - b.
+OS Sheet 52/14-A was published in 1949.

+b.
 Relevance.
 This series of maps was made for sale to the public to use to travel around the country and thus would only generally show routes of some significance that were available to them.
 Although this map carries the disclaimer "The representation on this map of a Road, Track or (Foot)path is no evidence of the existence of a right of way".
-However, scrutiny of some of the detail contained along with contemporary published guidance allows some inferences as to status of routes to be drawn. - a.
+However, scrutiny of some of the detail contained along with contemporary published guidance allows some inferences as to status of routes to be drawn.

+a.
 Archive.
-The extracts from this sheet below were obtained from the National Library of Scotland at https://maps.nls.uk/view/196759337 and https://maps.nls.uk/view/196759337 and https://maps.nls.uk/view/196759337 and - b.
+The extracts from this sheet below were obtained from the National Library of Scotland at https://maps.nls.uk/view/207355698.

+b.
 Meaning.
-The route is shown as "Other Road". - c.
+The route is shown as "Other Road".

+c.
 Assessment.
 Other through routes shown in a similar manner are now largely part of the ordinary road network and thus this is evidence in support of the route being a public vehicular carriageway.